- For the first time in Roman history, two plebeian consuls are elected;

 A new with war with Macedonia

 King Eumenes of Pergamum arrived in Rome this year to exhort the Romans to take military action against King Perseus of Macedonia, who was his personal enemy.
 In a long and impressive speech to the Senate, Eumenes claimed that Perseus had amassed a large army and was a threat to all of Greece and to Rome as well.
 Envoys from Perseus tried to refute the accusations, but the senators basically ignored them.
 Eumenes then travelled to Delphi to make a sacrifice to Apollo.
 Taking a narrow mountain path up to the temple, the king was suddenly hit on the head and the shoulder by two big rocks.
 He fell down the ravine and his shocked entourage feared that he was dead.
 As it turned out, Eumenes was seriously injured, but still alive.
-He would be able to return to Pergamum later that year, after undergoing treatment on Aigina.
+He would be able to return to Pergamum later this year, after undergoing treatment on Aigina.
 However, rumours of his death quickly began to circulate.
 These reached Rome and the court at Pergamum.
 Eumenes’ brother Attalos already considered himself the new king and even asked for the hand of his sister-in-law Stratonike.

 Was it an accident at Delphi or an assassination attempt orchestrated by King Perseus?
 The Romans and Pergamenians certainly believed that the king was behind it and would use it against him.
 Furthermore, Gaius Valerius – perhaps the suffect consul of 176 BCE – returned from Greece this year, where he had kept an eye on Macedonian activities.
 He introduced one Lucius Rammius from Brundisium to the Senate, who often offered hospitality to Roman commanders and envoys before they crossed the Adriatic Sea to Greece.
 He also often welcomed foreign envoys travelling to Italy and therefore had contacts with the court of Macedonia as well.
 This Rammius now claimed that Perseus had asked him to poison Roman leaders and diplomats that were staying with him as guests.